busilas/MScCP/README.md

 <br>

 ## Table of Contents<br><br>
-## Application – Financial Chatbot
+## APPENDIX A: Application – Financial Chatbot
 This folder contains the implementation of the Financial Chatbot system developed as part of the MSc Computing Project.<br>
 [Access the Application Folder →](https://github.com/busilas/MScCP/tree/main/application)
 <br>